The Song of Songs

 “Open to me, O my sister, my girl companion, my dove, my blameless one!
 For my head is filled with dew, the locks of my hair with the drops of the night.”

 3 “‘I have put off my robe.
 How can I put it back on?
-(I have taken off my robe of Light, how can I put it back on?)
+(I have taken off my robe of Glory, how can I put it back on?)
 I have washed my feet.
-How can I soil them?’
-(I have stepped out of the world of Light and seek to return?)
+How can I soil them?’ ()

 (Now the lower Sophia is describing her desire to meet with the ascended Solomon only to be passed over by a distracted mortal man.)